joesbox/WBO2-Controller/README.md

-For more information please visit www.bylund-automotive.com.
+Check http://wiki.joeblogs.co for more information.